 Governor Tate Reeves announces additional COVID-19 Measures

-    JACKSON — Today, Governor Tate Reeves announced additional COVID-19 measures in an effort to keep Mississippians safe during this holiday season.
+JACKSON — Today, Governor Reeves announced additional measures to slow the spread of COVID-19.

 A new executive order places a 10% capacity requirement on healthcare facilities across the state.
 If hospitals cannot maintain 10% of their capacity for COVID-19 patients, they must delay elective procedures.
 This was a vital part of the effort to prevent hospitals from becoming overwhelmed during the summer wave.
 Mississippi’s COVID-19 cases have increased over the past few weeks—part of a global and national trend of increasing cases.

 The governor also announced additional targeted measures for counties which meet the standards established during the summer wave.
 In these counties, indoor social gatherings should be limited to groups of 10.
 Outdoor social gatherings should be limited to groups of 50.
 Face coverings are required while indoors and interacting with the public without social distancing.

 “We’ve seen this before.
 We know what can happen if we allow this to get out of control, and so we want to be proactive to prevent that from happening,” said Governor Tate Reeves.
 “None of these elements are silver bullets.
 None of them will totally eliminate the virus.
 We have to allow for life to go on in the meantime.
 As we wait for a vaccine, our mission is the same as it ever was: to prevent our healthcare system from being overwhelmed.
 That has to be the focus.”